- Eliot Cooper

 There are times, however, that the data gleaned from pilot testing has limited utility.
 Based on our experience, extrapolating that data to predict overall full-scale remediation performance is often hindered by…

-Many of us are familiar with pilot testing but less so with DOT.
+Many of us are familiar with pilot testing but less so with design optimization testing (DOT).
 Pilot tests are usually performed to decide to move forward with a remedy, while DOTs are performed to optimize the remedy/options chosen.
 DOT can save consultants a lot of headaches (and unnecessary expenditures) if properly conducted.
 Some of the reasons to consider conducting a DOT include:

 Based on past experience, DOTs are usually successful in lowering full scale costs, as well as avoiding increased costs associated with unexpected conditions or slower performance in the field.